Brenda R. Weber

 G 708 - Contested Masculinities

-I analyze the gendered politics of representation across a wide archive of mostly discredited cultural texts, including non-canonical nineteenth-century transatlantic women's literature and contemporary media, specifically literature, film, and television.
-As it relates to these texts I have particular interest in how the materiality of the body is discursively constructed through written and mediated means, as well as how gender, sex, sexuality, race, and class work together to inform notions of the "normative" self.
-Interestingly, "celebrity" and masculinity have become important themes offering a framework for coherency across the many modalities in which I work.
+My work engages with a wide archive of mostly discredited cultural texts, including non-canonical nineteenth-century transatlantic women's literature and contemporary media, specifically literature, film, and television.
+As it relates to these texts I have particular interest in how the identity is discursively gendered, constructed, and embodied through written and mediated means, as well as how gender, sex, sexuality, race, and class work together to inform notions of the "normative" self.
+Celebrity, masculinity, and American religious cultures have become important themes offering a framework for coherency across the many modalities in which I work.

 Women and Literary Celebrity in the Nineteenth Century: The Transatlantic Production of Fame and Gender.
 Ashgate, 2012.
 In-press.